-The Cannabis Resource Optimization Program (CROP) is finalizing its design phase and aims to formally launch soon.
+The Cannabis Resource Optimization Program (CROP) aims to formally launch soon.
 Please check back for updates regarding its official launch.

 According to the CEO’s 2018 Energy Use in the Colorado Cannabis Industry report, the energy burden associated with Colorado cannabis cultivation is significant, with an estimated 2% of electricity generated in the state being allocated to cultivation facilities.
 As a result of this electricity use and additional natural gas & propane use, energy expenditures make up an estimated 33% of cultivation business’ operating costs.
 However, significant energy cost saving and resource reduction opportunities exist through the implementation of resource efficiency measures.